seankross/AdvDataSci_Part_1/README.md

 ## Help

-Please open an issue or email info@swirlstats.com.
+See http://swirlstats.com/, open an issue, or email info@swirlstats.com.